 While the process to become a Certified Public Accountant (CPA) takes a serious commitment of time and energy, many people find it is a path to a uniquely rewarding career.
 Candidates must show that they have the necessary education, and then prepare to sit for four separate exams.
 To have a chance of passing the tests, students are best served with a Master of Accountancy from an institution that will provide them with all the information and experience they need to be a high-level accountant or manager for almost any kind of organization.
 This guide shows students how to become a CPA, with a detailed discussion of CPA exam requirements and components.

 Steps Required for Meeting CPA Requirements

 There are many steps to the timeline for meeting CPA requirements, and the exam itself is only one part.
 First, students must complete the minimum education to sit the initial exam.
-With a pass rate of about 45-55 percent for each CPA exam section, candidates may need to sit each section more than once.
+The pass rate for the CPA exam is a score of 75 and candidates may need to sit each section more than once.

 If educational requirements are already met, students will find their applications go through relatively quickly.
 They should only apply for exam sections when they expect to take the test within six months of application.
 Once the applications are approved, students may start to prepare for each individual exam by researching the covered topics thoroughly, with the use of study tools and exam review.
 The exams are completed, with retesting as necessary.

 While candidates prepare for the exams, they should continue to work, or study in higher education as a means to complete the CPA certificate qualifications.
 With a fully completed CPA exam and eligibility for the certificate, candidates apply to their state’s board of accountancy to become a Certified Public Accountant.